Dan O'Neill: Odd Bodkins

 Odd Bodkins began its run in 1964 in the San Francisco Chronicle when O'Neill was 21 years old.
 The strip consisted of the adventures of Hugh and Fred Bird.
 During the course of the strip's run, it increasingly reflected O'Neill's life in and his critique of 1960s counterculture.
 Though he considered himself a strong writer, O'Neill said of his artwork, "I had a very weak line.
 Either that or palsy."

 As Odd Bodkins became increasingly political, O'Neill feared that the Chronicle, which held the strip's copyright, would fire him and hire another artist.
 The Chronicle had axed Odd Bodkins a few times already, but it had been reinstated following reader protests.
 O'Neill decided on an odd tactic to regain control of his strip: he would engage in copyright infringement, which he reasoned would force the paper to surrender the strip's copyright back to him for fear of being sued.
 O'Neill worked 28 Walt Disney characters, including Mickey Mouse and Pluto, into the strip.
 In late November 1970, the Chronicle fired O'Neill for the final time but did not continue to run the strip.

 In 1972, during O'Neill's legal battles with Disney over Air Pirates Funnies, the Chronicle finally transferred the copyright of Odd Bodkins back to O'Neill.

 Air Pirates and Disney lawsuit

 O'Neill decided to become an underground comic book mogul and gathered other young artists into a collective called the Air Pirates, whose members included Bobby London, Gary Hallgren, Shary Flenniken and Ted Richards.
 Their two-issue series Air Pirates Funnies included parodies of Mickey Mouse and other copyrighted characters, which led to a famous lawsuit by The Walt Disney Company.
 O'Neill took the lead in fighting the suit, promoting it as a free-speech case in his "Mouse Liberation Front" campaign.
 He and Richards were the last Air Pirates to settle with Disney after a long, highly publicized and expensive legal battle.

-O'Neill sued Disney years later when it released their motion picture Who Framed Roger Rabbit, claiming that Disney had stolen his character, a drug-dealing rabbit named Roger, who appeared in a few pages in the underground magazine The Realist and was reprinted in The Tortoise and the Hare (published by Last Gasp in 1971).
-The suit was eventually dropped.
+Although criticized for engaging in a legal conflict that seemed pointless, O'Neill had no regrets taking this stand on principle, saying, "Doing something stupid once is just plain stupid.
+Doing something stupid twice is a philosophy."